reedchen19/cyclegan_verasonics/README.md

 1. **Model Format Conversion**:
    - **MATLAB R2019a** includes the `importKerasLayers` method for importing Keras HDF5 models.
 However, the method did not support several TensorFlow layers.
-   - To overcome this, models were:
-     - First saved in the **SavedModel** format with TensorFlow,
-     - Converted to **ONNX** format using `tf2onnx` and ONNX opset-9.
+   - To overcome this, models were first saved in the **SavedModel** format with TensorFlow, then converted to **ONNX** format using `tf2onnx` and ONNX opset-9.

 2. **ONNX Model Import to MATLAB**:
    - ONNX models were imported into MATLAB using MATLAB’s `importONNXLayers` function.
-   - **Layer Adjustments**:
+   - Due to differences between TensorFlow and MATLAB's layer implementations, additional corrections were made:
      - **Conv2DTranspose Layer**: TensorFlow’s `Conv2DTranspose` layer pads the input, whereas MATLAB’s implementation of the transposed convolution layer crops the output.
 To address this difference, the `Conv2DTranspose` layers were replaced with MATLAB’s implementation while preserving the original kernel weights.
-     - **Reshape Layer Correction**: ONNX models expect image data in `[size, channels, size]` format, whereas TensorFlow and MATLAB expect `[size, size, channels]`.
+     - **Reshape Layer**: ONNX models expect image data in `[size, channels, size]` format, whereas TensorFlow and MATLAB expect `[size, size, channels]`.
 As a result, `importONNXLayers` added incorrect reshape layers after the input layer and before the output layer.
 These reshape layers were removed, and a correctly formatted input layer (`[size, size, channels]`) and an output regression layer were added.

 3. **Assembly of MATLAB DAGNetworks**:
    - Due to the two-stage nature of the model, three DAGNetworks were created: